MominRaza/qa-html-email/readme.md

 # Q2A HTML Emails

+Warning: You need to modify one q2a core file.

 ## Steps to enable

 1. put qa-lang-emails.php file in your language folder, if you are using default language than put it in en-GB and change language to en-GB.